LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 * Issue 46756: Change aliquots grid to use default view instead of details view
-* Issue 46737: Use proper selection key when constructing URL for assay import
+* Issue 46737: Use the proper selection key when constructing URL for assay import

 ### version 2.261.0
 *Released*: 28 November 2022